Skillet Pizza Chicken

 All the flavors of everyone's favorite food, in a healthy, 1-pan chicken dish that is sure to be a family hit.
 Enjoy it over pasta, quinoa, spread onto pizza or even just with a simple green salad.

-- 1 teaspoon freshly minced rosemary can omit, ideas for leftovers in post
+- 1 teaspoon freshly minced rosemary can omit

 - 1 teaspoon dried oregano

 - 1/4 teaspoon black pepper

 - 1 1/4 teaspoons sea salt plus more to taste

 - 1 cup full-fat or light canned coconut milk

 - 2 tablespoons coconut sugar sub honey or maple syrup

 - 1 tablespoon low-sodium Tamari sub soy sauce